-Although Holland has painted hundreds of sports paintings for commissions, lithographs, serigraphs and commercial ventures, he is best known for his magnificent portrait of the World’s Greatest Athlete “Muhammad Ali”.
+Although Holland has painted hundreds of sports paintings for commissions, lithographs, serigraphs, and commercial ventures, he is best known for his magnificent portrait of the World’s Greatest Athlete “Muhammad Ali”.
 Originally painted for the Silver Anniversary of the Victor Awards (honoring Ali as “Athlete of the Century”), the painting was soon selected by Ali’s wife as the image to represent him for his 50th birthday party.
 Giant posters of the painting flanked the landmark Wiltern Theatre in Hollywood, as thousands attended Ali’s televised tribute.
-A limited edition, fine art lithograph has been issued, each numbered and signed by Muhammed Ali and Stephen Holland.
+A limited-edition, fine art lithograph has been issued, each numbered and signed by Muhammed Ali and Stephen Holland.

 What is it that first attracted Holland to painting sports?
 As a young painter, unable to afford live models, he drew from boxing magazines.
-There he saw the male form in all its power and glory, expressed as contemporary gladiator.
+There he saw the male form in all its power and glory, expressed as a contemporary gladiator.
 Reading the articles in the magazines conveyed to him the determination and hard work that any athlete must have to be a winner.
-Holland found it an inspiration to himself as an artist to put as much discipline, devotion and determination into his own work, in order to express what both he and the athlete experience.
+Holland found it an inspiration to himself as an artist to put as much discipline, devotion, and determination into his work, to express what both he and the athlete experience.
 None of this came easy for Holland.